When your child finishes Year 11, your financial circumstances may change.

-16 – 17 years not in full time education and training (NEET): You may qualify for extended Child Benefit for up to 20 weeks.
+If your child is not in full time education or training, you may qualify for extended Child Benefit for up to 20 weeks.

 See the Government Guidelines

-Your child will usually receive a National Insurance number just before their 16th birthday.
+Your child will usually receive their National Insurance number just before their 16th birthday.

-Depending on personal circumstances, your child may be eligible for financial support to help them remain in learning.
+Your child may be eligible for financial support to help them remain in learning.
 This depends on your circumstances.

-Your child’s college or training provider can advise you on this.
+Your child’s college or training provider can give you more advice.

-A 16-18 photo card allows you to save up to 50% off travel to school, college or work if travelling by bus, train and tram.
+A photo card allows your child to save up to 50% off the cost of travelling to school, college or work.
+This only applies to bus, train or tram.

-For young people between the age of 16-18 years living in the West Midlands, photo cards are FREE.
+For young people living in the West Midlands, photo cards are FREE.

-Welfare Rights: Free independent and impartial advice and support on all welfare benefits
+Welfare Rights: Impartial advice and support on welfare benefits